cyclejs-community/cycle-idb/README.md

 }
 ```

-Unfortunately, the exposed `error$` doesn't broadcast errors occurred during reading operations, as the error thrown when querying a store object that doesn't exist.
+Unfortunately, the exposed `error$` doesn't broadcast errors occurred during reading operations, like the error thrown when querying a store object that doesn't exist.

 To catch these errors, you need to add an error listener to the streams returned by the methods `get()`, `getAll()` and `count()` returned by `IDB.store(...)`.